 One of the common causes of house fires is improper usage of heating elements like fireplaces, furnaces or portable heaters.
 During the winter, our main focus is to keep our homes warm and comfortable.
 Consequentially, smart home safety practices can often be overlooked.

-Don’t let the cold weather cloud your judgement!
+Don’t let the cold weather cloud your judgment!
 Take a look at our list of home heating Do’s and Don’ts for a safe, warm, and happy household.

 Do create a safety circle around any heat source

 A safety circle is a three-foot perimeter around any heating element, including portable heaters and fireplaces.
 Keep anything that can burn at least three feet away from the heating element.
 This includes paper, furniture, clothing, and bedding.
 The safety circle also acts as a kid and pet-free zone to help prevent accidental burns.

 Don’t use your oven to heat your home